 The data is not an indicator of voter intent, but gives an idea of what matters most to a particular community.

 ProPublica and the Google News Lab partnered to create this thorough compilation of political news stories that’s updated in real time.

 Data includes “campaign finance filings, Google search trends, vote activity and press releases from sitting members of Congress, news articles from Google News, and Cook Political Report race ratings.”

 Users are able to set up alerts to know when specific candidates or races are trending.
 Check out ProPublica’s blog post to learn more about how to get the most out of the tool.

-Using clear, natural language in election news helps it appeal to and be understood by a broad audience.
+Use clear, natural language in election news to help it appeal to and be understood by a broad audience.
 Cutting back on jargon is key.

 The De-Jargonizer tool tells you how accessible your story is.
 Just paste in your text or upload a document, and De-Jargonizer will quickly give you an easy-to-read analysis of which words may be difficult for readers to understand.

 This blog post, for example, scored 91 on De-Jargonizer’s 0-100 scale for suitability for a general audience.

 FairVote is a nonpartisan organization that strives for electoral reforms and fair representation.

 The site tracks voter turnout and provides resources like research reports and election information on primaries, redistricting, voting rights, and more.